lakshmichaitanyach/Ben-OR-in-TLA-PlusCal/README.md

 # Ben-OR-in-TLA-PlusCal
 - Implemented Binary Consensus algorithm Ben-OR in PLuscal which is translated to TLA+ model to check and test it's working in TLA+ Toolbox
-- Invariants(Agreement property and Minority Report are )
+- Model is tested for Invariants(Agreement property and Minority Report ), Temporal Properties (Termination and Progress property).

-Ben-Or is a consensus algorithm which was proposed by Ben Or.
+- Ben-Or is a consensus algorithm which was proposed by Ben Or.
 It takes only binary input as it is not a leader-based algorithm so in order to avoid tie in system.
 The protocol is fault resilient as long as f < n/2 and it also takes the assumption that all the channels are FIFO.
 - It consists of indefinite number repetition of “asynchronous rounds”.
 The process which gets a round number are able to be processed for the rounds.
 These rounds are common for all “n-f” nodes.
 These “n-f” values are in the Input set, where “n” refers number of nodes/processes and “f” refers to number of faulty nodes.
 - With each round, we have two phases, in first phase, every node/process is figuring out which is the value that is in majority amongst them so that it can propose that value for the next phase.
 - If there is no majority amongst these values then default value “-1” is sent to next phase by all the nodes, in order to help the system towards making a decision so that the system can reach a consensus value in the next round.